Some call for faster — but less accurate — coronavirus tests as influx causes delays at TestNebraska

 Results typically are sent to patients within 20 to 30 minutes.
 The testing platform, manufactured by Quidel, has an emergency use authorization from the Food and Drug Administration.
 “You’re not losing much in sensitivity by using the test,” he said.

-Federal officials, in fact, have pledged to significantly ramp up the availability of such so-called point-of-care tests by fall.
+Federal officials, in fact, have pledged to significantly ramp up the availability of such so-called point-of-care tests as early as fall.

 Currently, the test costs $80.
 By Monday, Kohll said, the company will have the ability to verify and bill insurance companies.